Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_02_programs.rst

 **Running programs in browser**

 To help you get started, we used the **ActiveCode** component of the `Runestone Interactive <http://runestoneinteractive.org/>`__ project and enabled you to run Python programs in the web pages of this course.
 For example, below are the statements we previously entered interactively, but this time written as a program.
-You can start the program by clicking the "Save & Run" button.
+You can start the program by clicking the "Run" button.

 .. activecode:: console__program_first